wbsoft/parce/docs/source/deflanguage.rst

 the current context.
 The newly created context can be seen as the "target" of the token that switched to it.
 If the match object did not contain actual text, no Token is generated, but the target *is* handled of course.

-See for more information the documentation of the :mod:`~parce.target` module.

 Special rules